SolarWinds Incident Explained: Why User ID and Password Authentication Alone Cannot Prevent Cyberattacks

 How to avoid cyber attacks: Passwordless Authentication and "Authentication Restoration"

-The FIDO Alliance was established in 2012 with the aim of standardizing secure online authentication using biometrics, independent of passwords.
-Since then, major IT companies like Google and Microsoft have joined.
+The FIDO Alliance was established in 2012 to standardize secure online authentication using biometrics, independent of passwords.
+Major IT companies like Google and Microsoft have since joined.